haziqj/INLAvaan/README.md

 4. Specify different families for different observed variable.
 5. Standardised coefficients.

-Long term plan
+**Long term plan**

-1.  “non-iid” models, such as spatio-temporal models.
+1. “Non-iid” models, such as spatio-temporal models.
 2. Multilevel-ish kind of models (2-3 levels).
 3. Covariates.
 4. Multiple groups (yes, should be easy–but I’m lazy)